Skip to content

 do you see yourself here?

-once, I accepted help from someone when I needed it most, what unfolded wasn’t feeling good. simply, I was doing all the things I was ‘supposed to’ with everything I had, and instead of helping, it was feeling awful. after an interaction with this person one day that left my whiskers seriously wrinkled, I took the whole kit and kaboodle into the labyrinth, seeking clarity. what was happening?
+once, I hired someone to help me when I needed it most, and what unfolded wasn’t feeling good. simply, I was doing all the things I was ‘supposed to’ with everything I had, and instead of helping, it was feeling awful. after an interaction with this person one day that left my whiskers seriously wrinkled, I took the whole kit and kaboodle into the labyrinth, seeking clarity. what was happening?

-the labyrinth I chose is a beloved friend, and it lives up a very steep hill that requires some ‘hoofing it’ to arrive. on this particular visit, I made the long drive there with my honey, and I’ll be the first to admit I was wearing my finest, sparkliest ‘grumpy tiara.’ (laughter) my honey is a truly wonderful creature, and we made a game of my crappy mood, finally laughing together at the silly grandeur of complaint and the humanness of it all as we huffed and puffed with rosy cheeks up the hill. we arrived breathless, and ready.
+the labyrinth I chose is a beloved friend, and it lives up a very steep hill that requires some ‘hoofing it’ to arrive. on this particular visit, I made the long drive there with my honey, and I’ll be the first to admit I was wearing my finest, sparkliest ‘grumpy tiara.’ (laughter) my honey is a truly wonderful creature, and we made a game of my crappy mood, finally laughing together at the silly grandeur of complaint and the humanness of it all as we huffed and puffed with rosy cheeks up the hill.

 after asking every darn question about this situation I could think of for months on end, I offered the situation to the labyrinth, in quiet desperation, asking: ‘what is my skillful question?’ there on the wide open rolling hills in the last light of the setting sun, the labyrinth opened itself.